bewards/tech-blog-grav/pages/01.blog/creating-a-bootstrap-modal-with-sitecore-sxa/item.md

 When ran, the script will generate all of the missing peices underneath the Rendering, Templates, and Site Data folder.
 You'll notice that the data templates contain the Promo fields and the Controller Rendering item points to the SXA Variant Controller.
 The data templates can be renamed to your liking and the generated view placed within the web instance directory should be copied over to the solution for later editing.
 The Controller Rendering item should eventually have the _Controller_ field pointing to the Modal Feature Project's Controller - in which we will get to that after the next section.

-## :fa-hat-wizard: Modeling the Template and Rendering Parameters
+## :fa-database: Modeling the Template and Rendering Parameters
 Based on our analysis of the Bootstrap Modal, we can now modify our modal data template, rendering parameters, and then add an additional data template for the buttons:

 ### Modal Datasource Template fields